piotr-kubica/mvn-pd/README.md

 1. Checkout repository (ex. ~/mvn-pd/)

 2. You will also need to install external dependencies:
-    * sbcl (asdf by default included)
+    * sbcl (asdf by default included), Common Lisp compiler
-    * quicklisp
+    * quicklisp, a dependency/package manager for Common Lisp
-    * graphviz (to create a visual representation of the dependency graph .png, .jpg, etc.)
+    * graphviz, tool for creating a visual representation (.png, .jpg, etc.) of the dependency graph

 ### Run mvn-pd